mbhargav53/mbhargav53/README.md

 ### 🧑‍💻 About Me
 🎓 B.Tech CSE Student at **KL Deemed to be University (2026)** with a **9.3/10 CGPA**.
-💡 Passionate about building **web apps, cloud tools, and automation systems**.
+💡 Passionate about building **web apps, cloud tools, Cyber tools and automation systems**.
-📚 Learning **AWS, Networking, and Security** to grow as a modern tech engineer.
+📚 Learning **AWS, Cybersecurity,Networking, and Security** to grow as a modern tech engineer.
 📫 Reach me at: **2200039111cser@gmail.com**

 ---